 Elvis Presley’s father was Vernon Presley, and his mother was Gladys Love.
 He was born in a two-room shotgun house.
-The house was built explicitly for his birth by his father, Vernon Elvis.
+The house was built explicitly for his birth by his father, Vernon Presley.

 In addition, Elvis also had a twin brother named Jesse Garon Presley.
-However, Jesse, who was born 35 minutes before Elvis, was stillborn.
+However, Jesse, born 35 minutes before Elvis, was stillborn.
 Growing up, Elvis Presley was extremely close to his mother.
-His parents took him to an Assembly of God church from where Elvis grew interested in music.
+His parents took him to an Assembly of God church, where Elvis became interested in music.

-Elvis Presley’s father, Vernon, was unable to find a steady job that could support his family.
+Elvis Presley’s father, Vernon, could not find a steady job to support his family.
 Due to this, Elvis’ family struggled financially.
-His family had to rely on their neighbors as well as government food assistance to sustain their living.
+His family had to rely on their neighbors and government food assistance to sustain their living.

 In 1938, Vernon was found guilty of altering a check written by his landowner, and this caused them to lose their home.
 When Vernon was in jail, Elvis Presley and his mother lived with their relatives.